SciML/NBodySimulator.jl/docs/src/index.md

 spc_water_paramters = SPCFwParameters(rOH, ∠HOH, k_bond, k_angle)
 ```

-The Lennard-Jones potential is used in molecular dynamics simulations for approximating interactions between neutral atoms or molecules.
+The Lennard-Jones potential is used in molecular dynamics simulations to approximate interactions between neutral atoms or molecules.
 The [SPC/Fw water model](http://www.sklogwiki.org/SklogWiki/index.php/SPC/Fw_model_of_water) is used in water simulations.
 The meaning of arguments for `SPCFwParameters` constructor will be clarified further in this documentation.

 `PotentialNBodySystem` structure represents systems with a custom set of potentials.
 In other words, the user determines the ways in which the particles are allowed to interact.
 One can pass the bodies and parameters of interaction potentials into that system.
-In the case the potential parameters are not set, the particles will move at constant velocities without acceleration during the simulation.
+If the potential parameters are not set, the particles will move at constant velocities without acceleration during the simulation.

 ```julia
 system = PotentialNBodySystem(bodies,